AlvinYapAbidin/PhotoSorter/README.md

 # PhotoSorter

+## Capturing the perfect moment

+In the quest for the that perfect shot, photographers like myself often find themselves capturing multiple photos of the same scene to  ensure they're got the best possible selection.
+The challenge, however, arises during the editing process: sifting through these batches to unearth the gems can be a daunting task.
+PhotoSort is a solution designed looks to chamge the way photos are organised photocollections by automatically clustering images based on  their visual similarities.

-## Overview
+## Key Features

-PhotoSort is an application designed to help users automatically organize their photo collections into clusters based on visual similarity.
-The application leverages OpenCV's powerful image processing and feature detection algorithms to analyze and group images.
+- Automatic clustering
+- Utilitzes Opencv image processing and feature matching
+- GUI Interface is currently under development

 ## Installation